Dale0311/MyStories/upNext.md

 - refactor bug current user <b>DONE: 3/18/2024</b>

 - fix all navigation btns <b>DONE: 3/20/2024</b>
-- fix number of posts shown in profile. make it the number of actual posts of the user
+- fix number of posts shown in profile. make it the number of actual posts of the user <b>DONE: 3/20/2024</b>
-- make profile route dynamic
+- make profile route dynamic <b>DONE: 3/20/2024</b>
   1. create endpoint for getUser (get all posts base on the user )
   2. refactor the profile component
 - make user able to like comment and reply to comment